Ohtani bounces back with go-ahead run as Angels edge Astros

 TRAINER’S ROOM

-Astros: DH/OF Yordan Alvarez did not play due to general soreness. … RHP Ryne Stanek was reinstated from the paternity list. … RHP Jake Odorizzi (right foot soreness) is scheduled to come off the injured list Sunday and start at Oakland. … Manager Dusty Baker refused to say if OF Michael Brantley (right knee discomfort) is likely to come off the IL before the end of the regular season. … RHP Pedro Báez (right shoulder soreness) will make at least one rehab appearance at Triple-A Sugar Land.
+Astros: DH/OF Yordan Alvarez did not play due to general soreness. … RHP Ryne Stanek was reinstated from the paternity list. … RHP Jake Odorizzi (right foot soreness) is scheduled to come off the injured list Sunday and start at Oakland. … Baker refused to say if OF Michael Brantley (right knee discomfort) is likely to come off the IL before the end of the regular season. … RHP Pedro Báez (right shoulder soreness) will make at least one rehab appearance at Triple-A Sugar Land.

 Angels: RHP Dylan Bundy (right shoulder strain) and OF Justin Upton (right lumbar strain) were transferred to the 60-day injured list, ending their seasons. … LHP Reid Detmers was reinstated from the injured list and optioned to Triple-A Salt Lake.